Four key reasons to choose this course

 - Our course blends the latest production techniques with creative vision and a strong understanding of the commercial environment

 You'll gain an excellent understanding of the music industry and recording studios, and learn about the technology of the studio, and playback systems.
-You'll explore the process of sound recording and production, and complete a portfolio of commercial recordings.
+You'll explore the process of sound recording and production, design and build your own sound-making tools, and complete a portfolio of commercial recordings.
 You'll also develop your awareness of the commercial environment, and how best to promote your music.

-The BSc (Hons) Music Technology and Production course is accredited by Joint Audio Media Education Support (JAMES), which means it meets the highest professional standards set by industry.
+The BSc (Hons) Music Production course is accredited by Joint Audio Media Education Support (JAMES), which means it meets the highest professional standards set by industry.
 You’ll become part of a vibrant music scene within both the University and the city of Derby.
-Our teaching team includes practising professionals who have an in-depth knowledge of the industry and are breaking new ground in music technology.
+Our teaching team includes experienced academics and practitioners who have in-depth knowledge of the industry and are breaking new ground in the discipline.

 If you don't have the appropriate qualifications to start this course, you can study the Year Zero programme for a year first.